Burn Injuries from Car Accidents in NC: Treatment, Costs, and Claims

 What if my burn injury was caused by a vehicle defect?

 You may have a product liability claim against the manufacturer in addition to your claim against the at-fault driver.
-Preserve the vehicle as evidence and consult a lawyer experienced in both personal injury and product liability.
+NC Chapter 99B requires proving manufacturer negligence -- not strict liability -- so an engineering expert who can show the vehicle's performance deviated from design specifications is essential.
+Preserve the vehicle and airbag module as evidence and consult a lawyer experienced in both personal injury and product liability.